chrismalcolm/travelers/README.md

-# Travelers Algorithm
+# Travellers Algorithm
-C++ implementation of the Travelers Algorithm.
+C++ implementation of the Travellers Algorithm.

 Authored by Christopher Malcolm (chrismalcolm).